US ramps up vaccinations to get doses to more Americans

 “Every shot in the arm is a step closer to ending this pandemic,” Michigan Gov. Gretchen Whitmer said.

-Similarly, in Britain, where a new, more contagious variant of the virus is raging out of control and deaths are soaring, seven new large-scale vaccination sites were set to open Monday at such places as the big Excel convention center in London, a race course in Surrey and a tennis and soccer complex in Manchester.
+Similarly, in Britain, where a new, more contagious variant of the virus is raging out of control and deaths are soaring, seven new large-scale vaccination sites opened Monday at such places as the big Excel convention center in London, a racecourse in Surrey and a tennis and soccer complex in Manchester.

 Across the U.S., where the outbreak has entered its most lethal phase yet and the death toll has climbed to about 375,000, politicians and public health officials have complained over the past several days that too many shots were sitting unused on the shelves because of overly rigid adherence to the guidelines that put health are workers and nursing home residents at the front of the line.

-As of Monday morning, about 6.7 million Americans had received their first shot of the vaccine, or just 2% of the U.S. population.
+As of Monday morning, about 6.7 million Americans had received their first shot of the vaccine, or just 2% of the U.S. population, according to the Centers for Disease Control and Prevention.
 Experts say as much as 85% of the population will have to be inoculated to achieve “herd immunity” and vanquish the outbreak.

-Many states are responding by throwing open the line to others and ramping up the pace of vaccinations.
+Many states are responding by throwing open the line to others and ramping up the pace of vaccinations, in some cases offering them 24-7.

 Arizona, with the highest COVID-19 diagnosis rate in the U.S., planned to dispense shots beginning Monday in a drive-thru, round-the-clock operation at the suburban Phoenix stadium that is home to the NFL’s Arizona Cardinals.
-Shots are being offered to people 75 and older, teachers and police and firefighters .
+Shots are being offered to people 75 and older, teachers, police and firefighters.

 In Texas, Dallas County was scheduled to open a vaccine megasite on Monday at the spot where the Texas State Fair is held.
 In Houston, nearly 4,000 people were vaccinated Saturday at Minute Maid Park, the home of baseball’s Houston Astros.